(Courtesy of Les Adams)

-The Hoxie boys were rough and ready cowboys stars, a breed apart from later cowboy heroes, who brought to the screen non-stop action and heroics, ingredients that fans of that era demanded and appreciated.
+The Hoxie boys were rough and ready cowboy stars, a breed apart from later cowboy heroes, who brought to the screen non-stop action and heroics, ingredients that fans of that era demanded and appreciated.
 As for brother Al, he may not have shared the same spotlight as his older brother, but he proved to be a hero in real life.

 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual results would list the 'Top Ten' (or 'Top Five') cowboy film stars.
 In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. While Jack Hoxie was an extremely popular sagebrush hero of the silent screen, he made only a few sound oaters, and never achieved a ranking in these polls.
 Likewise for Al Hoxie, whose brief starring career was in silents.

 You also may want to go to the In Search Of ... webpage on the Old Corral.
 Then go to the Social Security Death Index (SSDI) and see if you can find a record for Jack Hoxie.
-Al Hoxie lived in California when he died --- there is a record on the California Death Records database for Alton Jay Hoxie, but it shows an incorrect Social Security number.
+Al Hoxie lived in California when he died --- there is a record on the California Death Index for Alton Jay Hoxie, but it shows an incorrect Social Security number.
 However, the Social Security Death Index (SSDI) has a record for Al under his correct Social Security number.